HONORS SUMMER ENRICHMENT PROGRAM

 - Whenever possible, funding will be comprehensive, or will subsidize whatever balance remains after other funding sources have been utilized.
 The goal is to provide students with life-altering experiences they wouldn’t otherwise be able to afford.

-- Students should still pursue other financial support through grants and awards.
+- The program is highly competitive, and unfortunately we will not be able to accept and support all worthy applicants.
+Students should still pursue other financial support through grants and awards.

 How Do I Apply?